 MSUnet Wireless is centrally managed by IT Services.
 Departments and units may request wireless consultation and installation.

 Zoom is a cloud-based platform for video and audio conferencing, mobile collaboration, and online meetings.
-Pro account access is available for MSU faculty, staff, and students, and enhanced licenses are available through the MSU Computer Store.
+Pro account access is available for MSU faculty, staff, and students, and enhanced licenses are available through the MSU Tech Store.

 iThenticate is an originality checking tool for scholarly publications, grant applications, and theses.
 This tool helps manuscript authors self-evaluate research and grant drafts prior to submission. iThenticate is available to MSU faculty, staff, and graduate students who request access.